Kitsune-Cordy/ffxi-lua/README.md

 # ffxi-lua

-When u turn your backs on the ppl the pll will turn they back on you
+When you sit on your high horse eventually you will fall.